 It is always wise to consult a legal professional before making any decisions concerning the debts of a deceased.

-A Final Word Enacting A Last Will Upon Death
+A Final Word Enacting The Last Will Upon Death

-Please consider that this article was written for general information purposes and in part based on my personal experience.
+Please note that this article was written for general information purposes and based on my personal experience.

-With time, the law and government procedures relating to the event of a death may change.
+With time, the law and government procedures relating to death may change.

-For more information on wills, consult with a lawyer or a notary if you reside in Quebec.
+Consult with a lawyer or a notary for more information on Wills if you reside in Quebec.

-The provincial and/or federal government website may offer a free guide of what to do in the event of a death.
+The local and federal government websites may offer a free guide on what to do in death.

 Kassandra Dasent is a self-employed wife and step-mom striving to live life beyond what money can buy.